dther/vis-accursed/README.md

  - Entering VISUAL mode and creating a selection
  - Scroll wheel integration
  - Assigning special behaviour to double-clicks and simple mouse chording
+ - Tmux integration!
+Just put `:set mouse on` in your tmux.conf!
+   - ...
+And patch in/wait patiently for tmux/tmux#3919 for chording to work.

 In other words: Just about any mouse function you'd want from a keyboard-driven visual editor running in a virtual Unix terminal!